Kingcorpe/portmanagement-/replit.md

   - Household name and category, owner name/type, account type
   - Quantity held, current price, and total value
   - Summary cards showing total holdings count, total quantity, and aggregate value
-  - **Clickable rows**: Click any result to open a modal with holding details, then close to return to search
+  - **Clickable rows**: Click any result to drill into the account with all holdings and details
 - **Navigation**: Click "Holdings Search" in the sidebar to access

 ## External Dependencies